Days and Times for FREE Admission to Houston's Museums

 For an interactive experience, pick up an art guide from the front desk for kid-friendly activities to do throughout the museum.
 Guests are also invited to celebrate creativity by visiting the current exhibitions on Family Days when food trucks abound and team members are available to chat about the artwork.

 DiverseWorks, a gallery space for performance and visual art, is located within the Houston Museum District at MATCH (Midtown Arts and Theater Center Houston).
+Check out their calendar for details about current performances.

 Houston Center for Contemporary Craft